franciscop/drive-db/README.md

 The different configurations that can be loaded for drive:

-    // The remote spreadsheet to load.
+    // The full, remote spreadsheet to load.
 Use the one obtained previously drive.url = "https://spreadsheets.google.com/feeds/list/1fvz34wY6phWDJsuIneqvOoZRPfo6CfJyPg1BYgHt59k/od6/public/values?alt=json";

     // The path where the local cache is stored drive.cachePath = "db.json";

-    // Function to call just after `updateCache()` is called.
+    // Function to call just after `update()` is called.
 Nice for formatting data drive.after = function(){
       this.data.forEach(function(value, index)){
         this.data[index].img = "img/" + value.img;